12 Good Reasons To Test Websites

 A calendar showing the number 12

-There are many reasons to test websites, and some of them get overlooked in the rush to launch a new site or give it a refresh.
+There are many good reasons to test websites and some of them get overlooked in the rush to launch a new site or give it a refresh.

-Testing your website is vital and here are 12 good reasons why:
+Testing your website thoroughly is vital and here are 12 good reasons why:

 1. To make sure your website works

 Sounds obvious but there are often simple errors that are just not picked up before a website launches or even once it has been online for a while.
-Broken links, images not loading, search functions not working, forms not submitting correctly are all common problems that a little testing can find and iron out.
+Simple things like broken links, images not loading, search functions not working, forms not submitting correctly are all common problems that a little testing can find and enable you to fix.

 These basic quality errors can have a big impact on your business but are generally pretty straightforward to solve.